 P2P programs are a breeding ground for malware of all types.
 That’s why I always recommend you stay away from programs like that, not counting the fact that much of what you would download is illegal.
 I’m just talking about the viruses, trojans, rootkits and spyware that can and will infest your machine.

 Anyway, if you come across a file that you’re just not sure of, you may run it through your desktop client.
 We all know that desktop solutions can have false positives, or totally miss something it really shouldn’t.
 How can you be sure it’s safe then?

 Well, there are a couple of excellent places online where you can test single files.
 The first of these is VirusTotal.
 Virustotal is a free service that will run a file through 32 separate anti-virus programs.
 Afterwards, it will give you a report.
 The report will contain the results from each AV, the date of the last update of each AV.

 There are two blogs found on Lockergnome that you can always count on to keep you up-to-date with the latest information on what Security products are good, what’s in, what’s out and what to stay away from.
-One is written by Kat.
-Both of them are Microsoft MVPs.
-Ron’s MVP award area is in Windows Desktop Experience, and Kat’s award is in Consumer Security.
+One is written by Ron’s MVP award area is in Windows Desktop Experience, and Kat’s award is in Consumer Security.
 Both are well known in their fields, and know what they’re talking about.